Elmer the Great Dane: Concept

 When Universal's then biggest cartoon star Oswald the Lucky Rabbit was declining in popularity, Lantz decided to come up with new characters to keep the shorts running.
 One of these characters was a great dane which they named Elmer, and was cast as Oswald's pet dog.
-The inspiration for character came from the fact that Lantz was a fanatic in great danes.
+The inspiration for character came from the fact that Lantz was a fanatic for great danes.

 Career on screen

-Black-and-white period

 Elmer made his screen debut in Elmer the Great Dane (1935) and was originally the pet dog of Oswald, back when the rabbit was still black-furred.
 Although Oswald was drastically remodelled into an all-white character that year, Elmer was not changed in any way.
 Two years later, he was joined by Doxie Dachsund who also became Oswald's dog.
 Elmer, along with Doxie, made his last regular appearance in Soup to Mutts (1939).

-Guest appearances in the colored period

-Viewers probably thought Elmer was history when he left the screen in 1939 and that his owner followed in 1943.
-But a strange twist took place only fourteen years later.

-Elmer was pulled out of retirement and made a guest appearance in Wrestling Wrecks (1953).
+Fourteen years later, Elmer was pulled out of retirement and made a guest appearance in Wrestling Wrecks (1953).
 There, he was recast as the dog of Woody Woodpecker.